 LS1.
 From Molecules to Organisms: Structures and Processes

-7.MS-LS1-3.
-Construct an argument supported by evidence that the body systems interact to carry out essential functions of life.
-Identify examples of where different types of cells work together to form specialized tissues, which in turn join to form organs which work together to form the body systems.Clarification Statements: Emphasis is on the function and interactions of the body systems, not specific body parts or organs.
-Body systems to be included are the circulatory, digestive, respiratory, excretory, muscular/skeletal, and nervous systems.
-Essential functions of life include obtaining nutrients, energy, water, and oxygen; removing wastes; responding to stimuli; maintaining internal conditions; and, growing.
-An example of interacting systems could include an artery depending on the proper function of elastic tissue and smooth muscle to deliver the proper amount of blood within the circulatory systemState Assessment Boundary: The mechanism of one body system independent of others, comparing different types of cells, tissues or organs, or biochemical processes involved in body systems are not expected in state assessment.7.MS-LS1-4.
-Explain, based on evidence, how characteristic animal behaviors as well as how animals interact with specialized plant structures increase the probability of successful reproduction of animals and plants respectively.
+7.MS-LS1-4.
+Construct an explanation based on evidence for how characteristic animal behaviors and specialized plant structures increase the probability of successful reproduction of animals and plants.

 Clarification Statements:

-Examples of animal behaviors that affect the probability of animal reproduction could include nest building to protect young from cold, herding of animals to protect young from predators, and vocalization of animals and colorful plumage to attract mates for breeding.
+Examples of animal behaviors that affect the probability of animal reproduction could include nest building to protect young from cold, herding of animals to protect young from predators, and vocalizations and colorful plumage to attract mates for breeding.

 Examples of animal behaviors that affect the probability of plant reproduction could include transferring pollen or seeds; and, creating conditions for seed germination and growth.